Characteristics, harpy eagle hunting, feeding, habitat, mythology, behavior and reproduction; is it in danger of extinction? Cosmogony.

-It is a bird specialized in attack and is considered a top predator in the food chain (Aguiar-Silva, Sanaiotti, Luz 2014).
+It is a bird specialized in the skill of attack and is considered a top predator in the food chain (Aguiar-Silva, Sanaiotti, Luz 2014).

 ✅ Characteristics of the Harpy Eagle

 The harpy eagle is one of the four largest birds in the world, among the 292 existing species of raptors, and among the 96 that live in the Neotropics.
-Of all of them, it isthe one with the longest claws (Múñiz-López 2016).
+Of all of them, it has the longest claws (Múñiz-López 2016).

 Its plumage is an elegant combination of shades ranging from black to white, passing through various shades of gray.